blackbaud/sky-api-docs/content/docs/code/auth-code-flow/php/index.md

 exit();

     ...
-// build out the request body with the code from the redirect URI. public static function exchangeCodeForAccessToken($code = 0) {
+// build out the request body with the code from the redirect URI, and call the fetchTokens() method, passing the newly made $body array. public static function exchangeCodeForAccessToken($code = 0) {
 $body = array(
     'code' => $code,